-Independence30, Diversity and Competencies of the Board in 2022 the Group's effective governance and performance.
+Independence, Diversity and Competencies of the Board in 2022

+Luis Romero Belismelis, Chairman of the Board at Credicorp, is responsible, among other issues, for ensuring the Group's effective governance and performance.
 He is also in charge of leading and managing measures to ensure that Credicorp meets its obligations.
 Mr. Romero is a Peruvian businessman with extensive experience managing companies in the consumer and services industries.
 He has led different subsidiaries of Grupo Romero and Credicorp as either director or member of executive management.